 …for the best CSES scholarship (paper, book, dissertation, or other scholarly work, broadly defined) published or finalized in the calendar year prior to the award.
 The prize is named in honor of Professor Doctor Hans-Dieter Klingemann, an internationally renowned political scientist, major contributor to comparative research, and co-founder of the CSES project.

 All persons are eligible to receive the award, with the exception of the three persons which serve on the Selection Committee for the year.
-The current year’s Selection Committee will be comprised of: Catherine E. De Vries of the University of Oxford, Nicolas Sauger of Sciences Po, and Markus Quandt of the GESIS – Leibniz Institute for the Social Sciences.
+The current year’s Selection Committee will be comprised of: Russell Dalton of the University of California-Irvine, Rachel Gibson of the University of Manchester, and Markus Quandt of the GESIS – Leibniz Institute for the Social Sciences.

-Nominations will be accepted until April 12, 2013.
-The award winner will be decided thereafter and announced sometime in May of 2013.
+Nominations will be accepted until March 15, 2014.
+The award winner will be decided thereafter, with the announcement anticipated to be made sometime in May of 2014.

 The award winner will receive a 1,000 Euros prize, and up to an additional 1,000 Euros toward travel, accommodation, and conference registration expenses to attend the award ceremony.
-This year’s award ceremony will be held at the Annual Meeting of the American Political Science Association (APSA) in Chicago, Illinois, United States in August-September 2013.
+This year’s award ceremony will be held at the Annual Meeting of the European Consortium of Political Research (ECPR) in Glasgow, Scotland in September 2014.
 At the award ceremony, the winner of the prize will make a presentation of their work.